Tent: Fully Test-time Adaptation by Entropy Minimization: Experiments

-\paragraph{Baselines} We evaluate a variety of baselines including domain adaptation, self-supervision, normalization, and confidence: \begin{itemize}[leftmargin=5mm] \item source-only: the trained classifier is applied to the test set without adaptation. \item adversarial domain adaptation (RevGrad) \cite{ganin2015unsupervised}: reversing the gradients of a domain classifier optimizes the representation to be invariant to the source and target domains. \item self-supervised domain adaptation (UDA) \cite{sun2019unsupervised}: joint optimization of self-supervised rotation and position tasks on the source and target encourages a shared representation. \item test-time training (TTT) \cite{sun2019test}: the supervised model is augmented with an auxiliary task predictor, which shares its representation with the task model, and then both are jointly optimized during training.
-During testing, the auxiliary task is optimized further to update the shared representation.
-The specific auxiliary task for this method is rotation prediction \cite{gidaris2018unsupervised}. \item test-time normalization (batch norm): adaptive batch normalization \cite{li2018adaptive} estimates separate mean and variance statistics on source data and target data.
-In our experiments, the mean and variance of all batch normalization layers are replaced with their estimates on the test/target data.
-These are the full estimates of the means and variances for the set, and not moving estimates. \item pseudo labeling (pseudo label) \cite{lee2013pseudo}: this approach defines a confidence threshold, assigns hard targets to any test prediction over the threshold, and then optimizes the model to these targets.
-This method indirectly reduces entropy, as hard targets have entropy zero, but is governed by the threshold hyperparameter.
-Our method directly minimizes entropy without such a hyperparameter. \end{itemize}
+\minisection{Baselines} We compare to domain adaptation, self-supervision, normalization, and pseudo-labeling: \begin{itemize}[noitemsep,leftmargin=4mm] \item source applies the trained classifier to the test data without adaptation, \item adversarial domain adaptation (RG) reverses the gradients of a domain classifier on source and target to optimize for a domain-invariant representation \citep{ganin2015unsupervised}, \item self-supervised domain adaptation (UDA-SS) jointly trains self-supervised rotation and position tasks on source and target to optimize for a shared representation \citep{sun2019unsupervised}, \item test-time training (TTT) jointly trains for supervised and self-supervised tasks on source, then keeps training the self-supervised task on target during testing \citep{sun2019test}, \item test-time normalization (BN) updates batch normalization statistics \citep{ioffe2015batch} on the target data during testing \citep{schneider2020improving,nado2020evaluating}, \item pseudo-labeling (PL) tunes a confidence threshold, assigns predictions over the threshold as labels, and then optimizes the model to these pseudo-labels before testing \citep{lee2013pseudo}. \end{itemize}

-The domain adaptation methods, RevGrad and UDA, do joint optimization over labeled source and unlabeled target data.
-Although TTT adapts at test-time, it first requires joint training on the source data to learn a representation compatible with the supervised and auxiliary task.
-Only test-time batch normalization, pseudo labeling, and our method are fully test-time adaptation methods.
+Only test-time normalization (BN), pseudo-labeling (PL), and tent (ours) are fully test-time adaptation methods.
+See \Secref{sec:ftta} for an explanation and contrast with domain adaptation and test-time training.